On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Construction toolbox

+By our assumption on $T_n$, the probe interface layer of each row of the simulated tiling contains at most one symbol from $A \times \{0,1\}$, and on its right some number of $1$-symbols, all other symbols coming from $\{0,2\}$.
+Thus, a given row of the grid contains at most one grid cell $C_0$ whose west border holds a value $(a, c) \in A \times \{0,1\}$.
+Cell $C_0$ is the one whose $A$-layer we are probing on this particular row.
+Thus, if the next $k \geq 0$ grid cells $C_1, \ldots, C_k$ to the east of $C_0$ hold $1$-symbols on their west borders, we need to access the base alphabet layer of the $k$th column of $C_0$ from the left.
+We describe how this is achieved with the help of the probe implementation layer.

+Suppose first that $k \geq 1$.
+Note from Figure~\ref{fig:probe-alphabet} that in a crossing of grid lines (last 4 tiles on row 1), the north border of the tile holds a $1$-symbol if and only if the northwest part of the tile is light gray.
+Hence, a grid cell contains a gray region if and only if its east border holds a $1$-symbol.
+The gray region of each grid cell that contains one is a rectangle delimited by its south, west and east borders and a dashed horizontal line.
+If two neighboring grid cells contain gray regions, their heights differ by 1, the west one being higher (see tiles 4 and 5 on row 3 of Figure~\ref{fig:probe-alphabet}).

+The east border of grid cell $C_k$ does not hold a $1$-symbol, so $C_k$ does not contain a gray region.
+Inductively, for each $i = 0, \ldots, k-1$ the grid cell $C_i$ has a gray region of height $k-i$.
+From the northwest corner of the gray region of $C_0$, which has height $k$, a diagonal signal is sent to the southeast (tile 6 on row 3 of Figure~\ref{fig:probe-alphabet}).

-If the next $k > 0$ segments to the right hold $1$-symbols, the rightmost one of these emits a dashed line to the left on the southmost row of the grid cell.
-This signal is raised to the north by one step each time it crosses a segment holding a $1$-symbol, and upon collision with $L$, sends a diagonal signal to the southeast.
-This signal carries the same symbol $(a, c)$, and as it hits the south border of the grid cell at distance $k$ from segment $L$, rule~\ref{it:prb2} guarantees that the value of the $A$-layer at that position is $a$.
-We also see that $k < m$.
-Because of the black disks at the borders of certain tiles, $c = 1$ if and only if the diagonal signal hits the tile neighboring the next segment to the right from $L$, if and only if $k = m-1$.
-In the case $k = 0$, by rule~\ref{it:prb2} the segment $L$ holds the symbol $(a, 0)$, where $a \in A$ is the symbol of the $A$-layer on the same column.
-In this way, the $B$-layer of the simulated tilings can be used to access the width of the grid layer and the full contents of the $A$-layer.
+The diagonal signal carries the same symbol $(a, c)$ as the west border of $C_0$ (tiles 6 and 7 on row 3 of Figure~\ref{fig:probe-alphabet}).
+As it hits the south border of $C_0$ at distance $k$ from its southwest corner (tiles 6 and 7 on row 2 of Figure~\ref{fig:probe-alphabet}), rule~\ref{it:prb2} guarantees that the symbol on the base alphabet layer at that position is $a$.
+Also, since the diagonal signal cannot intersect another vertical grid line, we must have $k < m$.
+Because of the black disks at the borders of certain tiles, we have $c = 1$ if and only if the diagonal signal hits the rightmost tile of the south border of $C_0$, if and only if $k = m-1$.

+Suppose now that $k = 0$, so that the east border of $C_0$ holds the value $2$ and $C_0$ does not contain a gray region.
+The southwest corner of $C_0$ must then be the tile at the top right of Figure~\ref{fig:probe-alphabet} with $b_0 \in A \times \{0\}$.
+By rule~\ref{it:prb2}, the west border of $C_0$ holds the symbol $(a, 0)$, where $a \in A$ is the symbol of the base alphabet layer on the same column.

+We have now shown that for each row of a simulated tiling of $T_n$ whose probe interface layer contains a word of the form $(a,c) 1^k 2$ with $k \geq 0$, we must have $k < m$, $a$ must equal the symbol on the $A$-layer of the $k$th column of the grid cell simulating the symbol $(a,c)$, and $c = 1$ if and only if $k = m-1$.